akalash/url-shortener/README.md

 # Usage

-First of all you need create account
+First of all you need to create account
 ```
 curl -X POST --header 'Content-Type: application/json;charset=UTF-8' 'http://localhost:8080/account' -d '{"accountId":"test"}'
 ```
-after that you will have a password.
+after that you will be have a password.
 Next you need register your url using {accountId} and {password} from previous steps
 ```
 curl -X POST --header 'Content-Type: application/json;charset=UTF-8' 'http://{accountId}:{password}@localhost:8080/register' -d '{"url":"https://google.ru", "redirectType":301}'